 Wood-burning fireplace vs Wood-burning fireplace insert?

 Let’s start off by talking about the different key differences between these two wood-burning appliances and in this way give you a better idea of what you are looking for in your home.

 What is a masonry fireplace?

-Open fireplaces, the first and most common type is the traditional masonry fireplace built with cement block shell, a firebrick interior, and a metal upper damper to control the airflow, many people will cover the outside with various materials like stones, brick, tile, etc.
+Open fireplaces, the first and most common type is the traditional masonry fireplace built with a cement block shell, a firebrick interior, and a metal upper damper to control the airflow, many people will cover the outside with various materials like stones, brick, tile, etc.

-Masonry fireplaces can have a metal or brick firebox inside and some of the newer designs are made of formed concrete pieces for a modern look, a great example of this is the bellfires fireplace one of my personal favorites but I’ll talk deeper about them in another post.
+Masonry fireplaces can have a metal or brick firebox inside and some of the newer designs are made of formed concrete pieces for a modern look, a great example of this is the belfries fireplace one of my personal favorites but I’ll talk deeper about them in another post.

 Depending on the home an architect that works together with a certified chimney technician can come up with some beautiful designs and functional Ideas for your fireplace.

 What is a factory-built fireplace?

 The second type of fireplace is called a factory build fireplace sometimes referred to as a zero clearance fireplace, but that name doesn’t really represent it well, because each manufacturer stipulates on their labels and in their manual the clearances to combustibles like wood, drywall, or anything that can catch fire if it is installed to close so it is fitted with metal standoffs that stop it from touching anything combustible.

 A factory-built fireplace is a metal fireplace with an open front that can be installed inside a wood-framed compartment or chase in the house and does not need masonry as protection, because it is already built inside of a protective insulated surround thus being able to be in close proximity of combustibles.